 Rome is an overwhelming city: layer on layer, history on history.
 To sort through it would take a lifetime and I’ve started too late.

-The advantage of the tourist is that they arrive at their destination with a list of places and things that interests them.
+The advantage of the tourist is that they arrive at their destination with a list of places and things that interest them.
 To live in a city is to always have that opportunity, and to pass it by more often than not.

 What follows is a list of five books that have helped me to “see” some of the Rome I’ve been missing – the literary Rome.